 The Summer Isles, sometimes called the Summer Islands, are a large archipelago located south of Westeros and Essos and west of Sothoryos.
 The islands separate the Sunset Sea to the west from the Summer Sea to the east.
-The northern-most islands of the group have been mapped, but it is not known how far south the island chain extends.
+The northern-most islands of the group have been mapped (38 out of approximatly 50 said to exist), but it is not known how far south the island chain extends.
 The mapped portion of the chain includes three large islands and numerous smaller ones.
 The people of the archipelago are known as Summer Islanders.

 The Summer Isles have a long history dating back thousands of years.
 Much of this was recorded in carvings made by priestesses on the famous Talking Trees of Tall Trees Town.
 Even more is recorded in oral tradition, because the Summer Islanders rely heavily upon histories recorded in highly complicated formal verse and memorized by rote.
 In Westeros, Maester Gallard painstakingly translated and recorded many of these in his Children of Summer, which remains the chief historical text on the Summer Isles.

 The Dawn Age

 For much of their recorded history, the Summer Islanders lived in isolation from the rest of mankind, and they were apparently unaware that other lands and peoples even existed.
 Maps included in the ancient histories carved into the Talking Trees depict only the Summer Islands themselves, surrounded by a world-encompassing ocean.